dietmarkuehl/P3552-task/lazy.md

 As `libunifex` is sender/receiver-based, its `unifex::task<T>` is implemented such that `co_await` can deal with senders in addition to awaitables or awaiters.
 Also, `unifex::task<T>` is _scheduler
-affine_: the coroutine code resume on the same scheduler even if a sender completed on a different scheduler.
+affine_: the coroutine code resumes on the same scheduler even if a sender completed on a different scheduler.
 The corresponding scheduler is taken from the receiver.
 The exception for this rule is when explicitly awaiting the result of `scheduler(scheduler)`.
 The